 Don’t pack the coffee way up to the top, as this will result in a watery coffee.

 Tamping too hard will make the ground beans stick together hard and water won’t pass through them.

 - Brush the steel rim from the remaining coffee bits.

 - Place it in your Nespresso Machine.

-This means low-quality coffee extraction, and again – a dull unsatisfying flavor.
+This would result in lower-quality coffee extraction, and a dull unsatisfying flavor.

 Done.To clean – just remove the lid, rinse the capsule and it will be ready for another use.

 As seen in the picture with this Capmesso pack you get:

 - 100 Nespresso reusable pods, made of BPA-free food-grade, non-toxic material.
 Each pod can be used from 10 to 20 times.